 Distinct from its very American, clean white Tomorrowland cousins, the retrofuturistic Discoveryland was designed not to face the same inevitable passing of time dating its "new" technologies.
 Despite that, this century-spanning, bronze and copper-clad expo of inventions and science fiction stories, inspired by European visionaries such as Jules Verne and Leonardo da Vinci, has still faced the biggest changes of any land in the park.

 Space Mountain greatly expanded the land's conceit in 1995 as the park's single biggest development since opening, but with budget cuts denting its original ambition (and size), there's a feeling Discoveryland has never quite realised its potential.
-Harming this vision further, the admittedly fun yet cartoony Buzz Lightyear Laser Blast now sits right at its entrance and the centrepiece roller coaster itself is now undercover as Star Wars Hyperspace Mountain: Rebel Mission.
+Harming this vision further, the admittedly fun yet cartoony Buzz Lightyear Laser Blast now sits right at its entrance and the centrepiece roller coaster itself is now undercover as Star Wars Hyperspace Mountain.

 More successful is the fantastically updated Star Tours: L'Aventure Continue, sitting in its own corner of the land and now offering Starspeeder simulator flights through no less than 70 different combinations of Star Wars scenarios, with C-3PO as your pilot.
 While this "galaxy far, far away" may currently rule the land, don't miss the squid attack inside Les Mystères du Nautilus and the enormous Hyperion Airship outside Videopolis for an idea of the greater depth and imaginative cohesion Discoveryland once sought and may one day yet present again.